lbwproject/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software.
-Creating a new branch is quick. wo ai liqi
+Creating a new branch is quick & simple.